ArvinoBoro/PortfolioSite/README.md

 - Enhance functionality.

 ## How to Contact Me
-Feel free to leave any comments, suggestions, or inquiries either on GitHub or through email at [arvin.ziba@ontariotechu.net](mailto:arvin.ziba@ontariotechu.net).
+Feel free to leave any comments, suggestions, or inquiries on GitHub or email at [arvin.ziba@ontariotechu.net](mailto:arvin.ziba@ontariotechu.net).

 ## External Code Sources